Your students have been admitted to BYU and now need somewhere to live . . . but where to start?

 Get more information on the On-Campus Housing website.

 If your students would rather live off-campus, they must live in BYU contracted housing.
-Most student-oriented housing in Provo has been contracted with BYU, but ensure that your students check with the BYU Off-Campus Housing Office (or go to the Off-Campus Housing website and check “Search for Housing”>“Contracted Housing Search”) before signing a contract.
+Not all housing in Provo is contracted with BYU.
+Check to make sure the facility is contracted before signing a contract.
+For questions go to the Off-Campus Housing website.

 Why a meal plan?
 Finding time to plan meals, buy groceries, cook, and do dishes between classes and homework can be really stressful for new students!
 All students may purchase a meal plan and enjoy the great dining locations all over campus so they can eat healthy and delicious meals whenever they have time!
 With access to everything from sit-down restaurants to vending machine snacks between classes to groceries at the Creamery, meal plan participants can find the food they need with the schedule they have.
 Meal plans are also a fantastic budgeting tool for new students.
 Plans like Eating Essentials give students a weekly allotment of Dining Dollars so you know they have access all year long.